saujosai/imbalanced-learn/doc/over_sampling.rst

 training process.
 Consequently, all classes are represented by the decision function.

-In addition, :class:`RandomOverSampler` allows to sample heterogeneous data (e.g. containing some strings)::
+In addition, :class:`RandomOverSampler` allows sampling of heterogeneous data (e.g. containing some strings)::

   >>> import numpy as np